visualbis/VV-Docs/docs/admin-guide/admin-functions/request-access-reports-admin.md

     </Zoom>
   </div>

-  *Screenshot: Reports for which Request being rejected*
+  *Reports for which Request being rejected*